Art 5101: Aspects of Art & Technology 2018 Spring Semester

 Participants are required to:

-- Read, watch, play and be prepared to discuss all assigned material.
-Everything in thesyllabus is required.
+- ● Read, watch, play and be prepared to discuss all assigned material.
+Everything in the

-- Use an OSU email address: this is how we will communicate outside class.
+- ● Use an OSU email address: this is how we will communicate outside of class.

-- Submit one work to the end of
+- ● Submit completed projects when due — including a work for submission to the end of